Bolivia TV: As Televisión Boliviana

-Like Bolivia TV
+As Bolivia TV

 With the relaunch of the channel as Bolivia TV, the strategy of the current government was continued, although now in "schedules published on the Internet".
 As of 2012, the network takes up the cultural agenda with transmissions of folk festivals that took place throughout the country apart from the "Carnaval de Oruro", such as the "Integration Entrance" from Buenos Aires, Argentina.
-Likewise, live broadcasts of concerts by Bolivian groups were developed, whether folklore, theater or a music festival such as the "Festival de la canción boliviana" better known as "Aquí, canta Bolivia", also the Festival de Música Barroca from Chiquitos and Sucre, the concerts of Los Kjarkas around the world.
+Likewise, live broadcasts of concerts by Bolivian groups were developed, whether folklore, theater or a music festival such as the "Festival de la canción boliviana" better known as "Aquí, canta Bolivia" (Here, Bolivia Sings), also the Festival de Música Barroca from Chiquitos and Sucre, the concerts of Los Kjarkas around the world.

 As a way of broadcasting sporting events, as of 2011, Bolivia TV broadcasts national tennis, basketball and tennis tournaments, in addition to the Juegos Estudiantiles Plurinacionales organized by the Central Government.
 Since 2011, "La Carrera de Automovilismo, Presidente Evo Morales" and "La Carrera Pedestre" have been broadcast, also organized by the Government.
 As for football, the state-owned company signed the broadcasting rights contract for the games of the "Liga del Fútbol Profesional Boliviano", both Nacional A and Nacional B. (including the Bolivian Cup final) and the World Cup Qualifying matches in both 2010 and 2014.
 It also broadcasts boxing tournaments, especially those in which the compatriot and world title winner Jennifer Salinas participates.

-From 2012 to the beginning of 2013, Bolivia TV broadcast Disney and Nickelodeon children's productions but it was not successful, especially in the city of El Alto due to the claims of social organizations.
-Faced with this situation, the children's block was eliminated from the programming of the string.
+From January 2012 to the beginning of 2013, Bolivia TV broadcast children's productions from the Nelvana catalog but it was not successful, especially in the city of El Alto due to the claims of social organizations.
+Faced with this situation, the children's block was eliminated from the programming of the channel.

 In mid-2013, show business was added to the program, in addition to international fashion events such as The Fashion Parade at the Salar de Uyuni.

 In 2014, BTV's programming was expanded with the transmission of the Baroque Music Concert in Concepción, followed by the concert by Los Kjarkas, the final of the Nacional B, the last friendlies of the Bolivian team against Spain and Greece, and the transmission of the World Cup 2014.

 From 2015 to 2018, Bolivia TV broadcast the UEFA Champions League.
+Since 2014, it broadcast the FIFA World Cup in association with Unitel and Red Uno.